 If the C-ILE is not completed (i.e. student has not registered for PBH 614, presented, turned in their final manuscript, and submitted all other assignments, as outlined in the course syllabus) by the end of the third trimester, the student is at risk of being withdrawn from the program.
-If a student is withdrawn from the program, they will be able to request reinstatement within two years from withdrawal, or can reapply beyond that, but will be subject to all admissions considerations and program curricular requirements in place at that time (see Student Handbook).
+If a student is withdrawn from the program, they will be able to request reinstatement within two years from withdrawal, or can reapply beyond that, but will be subject to all admissions considerations and program curricular requirements in place at that time (see Student Handbook, located under Handbooks & Forms on the Student Resources page).